 Planning the Stag Do!

-Here is an article for the Best Man!
+Here is an article for the person planning the stag do – the Best Man!
 Make sure you pass it on to him…

 So you have been selected as best man for your mate’s wedding and you will have that all-important speech to write but at the minute you need to focus on planning the Stag Do!
 Where do you start?